gregwalla/geopythonBasel/readme.md

 # Display Your Map on a Website Using Geopandas , Folium , Django , and Heroku

+Speak more about the scope
+skip details off polls app
+explain advantages & inconvenients of tools just serve the html explain tools tel that docs will be shared start with the output explain the benefits (modify easily , search for an integrated web app, best practies , repeat .. ) code a bit

 Along this tutorial we will work mostly with the command line tool from a mac.
 We will emphasize on following the official documentations of the tools.
 Thus : 1-Windows instruction will also usually present in the documentations and